-Applicants to TTUHSC SOM must be a Texas resident at the time of application to be eligible for admission as a Texas resident.
+Applicants to TTUHSC School of Medicine must be a Texas resident at the time of application to be eligible for admission as a Texas resident.
 If however, reclassification as a Texas resident occurs after the deadline of the application but before matriculation into medical school, the applicant will be admitted as a Texas resident.